-If your tuition fees are not paid, we will not permit you to progress to the next stage of your studies or we will not release your award (certificate and transcript).
+If your tuition fees are not paid by the relevant due date, we will not permit you to progress to the next stage of your studies or we will not release your award (certificate and transcript).
 Debt collection procedures will be initiated and legal action may be taken, if necessary, to recover your debt to us.